White Chocolate Salted Pumpkin Cookies

-The cookies are soft, chewy, tender, and moist with rich pumpkin flavor.
+These white chocolate chip pumpkin cookies are soft, chewy, tender, and moist with rich pumpkin flavor.
 Pumpkin puree, pumpkin pie spice, and molasses lend the cookies to tasting like fall.

 They’re studded with sweet white chocolate chips and the overall sweetness is balanced with a sprinkling of flaked salt.
 There are so many flavors in every bite and I couldn’t get enough of the cookies.

 Salty, sweet, white chocolate, pumpkin.
-All so good and it all works perfectly together.
+All so good and it all works perfectly together!

-What’s in Pumpkin White Chocolate Chip Cookies?
+Ingredients in Pumpkin White Chocolate Chip Cookies

 - Unsalted butter

 - Light brown sugar

 - Pumpkin pie spice

 Of course!
 If you’d rather make classic pumpkin chocolate chip cookies, I recommend following my original recipe.